- MAY include breaking changes that are not backward compatible

 - No functional changes affecting LFI or TPP implementations may be introduced after publication; such changes require a new minor or major version

-- Errata MUST NOT introduce new functionality.
-Additive, non-breaking enhancements (such as new optional fields or new endpoints) MUST be delivered through a new minor version
+- Errata MUST NOT introduce new functionality — additive enhancements MUST be delivered through a new minor version

 Nebras, LFIs, and TPPs are required to adhere to this policy.
 Nebras is responsible for maintaining the versioning scheme, publishing version artefacts, and coordinating with ecosystem participants on upcoming releases.

 This policy will be reviewed periodically by Nebras to ensure alignment with industry best practice and the evolving UAE Open Finance ecosystem.
-Material changes to the policy will be communicated to LFIs and TPPs in advance of taking effect.
+Material changes will be communicated to LFIs and TPPs in advance of taking effect.